kb2ma/cotel/README.md

-Cotel provides a desktop GUI for exploration of CoAP messaging.
-The current release is v0.3, which includes these features:
+Cotel provides a desktop GUI for exploration of CoAP messaging, and includes these features:

 * [Client requests](doc/snap-request.png)
 * [PSK security](doc/snap-setup.png)